My Journey Into Funeral Videography and Photography

 Just over ten years ago, I filmed my very first funeral — an experience that quietly changed the direction of my career and the way I viewed my work.

-“To us, this felt like such a natural thing to do.
+"To us, this felt like such a natural thing to do.
 It was the last time we would see his body, and we wanted to remember him forever.
 Shaun made that possible — giving us a way to revisit those moments and hold onto them for years to come.
 I highly, highly recommend Shaun.
 He was kind, sympathetic, discreet, and deeply respectful throughout.
+Thank you Shaun from the bottom of our hearts."

-Although I occasionally cover weddings and commercial work, my true passion lies in funeral videography, photography, and live streaming.
+Although I occasionally cover weddings and commercial work, my true passion lies in funeral videography, photography, and funeral streaming.
 Supporting families during such sensitive times is something I never take for granted.
+For me, this isn't just a job — it's an honour to create something lasting, something that helps families remember and celebrate a life with dignity and care.

 My Values When Filming and Photographing Funerals